-If we receive a signed and dated Proxy Card and the Proxy Card does not specify how your shares are to be voted, your shares will be voted "For" the election of each of the three nominees for director, "For" the issuance of shares of common stock upon conversion of the Series A Preferred Stock and "For" the ratification of the appointment of MNP LLP as our independent registered public accounting firm.
+If we receive a signed and dated Proxy Card and the Proxy Card does not specify how your shares are to be voted, your shares will be voted "For" the election of each of the two nominees for director, and "For" the ratification of the appointment of MNP LLP as our independent registered public accounting firm.
 If any other matter is properly presented at the Annual Meeting, your proxy (one of the individuals named on your Proxy Card) will vote your shares in his or her discretion.